Vildagliptin

 Blood tests and monitoring

-Pregnant, trying for a baby or breastfeeding
+If you're pregnant, trying for a baby or breastfeeding

-It is important to talk to your healthcare provider as soon as possible if you're trying to get pregnant, are pregnant (hapū) or breastfeeding.
+It's important to talk to your healthcare provider as soon as possible if you're trying to get pregnant, are pregnant (hapū) or breastfeeding.
 You may need to change to another medicine.

-Like all medicines, Galvus can cause side effects, although not everyone gets them.
+Like all medicines, vildagliptin can cause side effects, although not everyone gets them.
 If you're concerned about any symptoms you think might be related to your medicine, talk to your healthcare provider.
 The following information offers some guidance but doesn't include all possible side effects.

 Common side effects

-- Nausea (feeling sick)
+- Nausea (feeling sick).

-- Dizziness
+- Dizziness.

-- Diarrhoea (runny poo)
+- Diarrhoea (runny poo).

-- Runny nose, congestion, sneezing
+- Runny nose, congestion, sneezing.

-- Headache
+- Headache.

-- Joint or back pain
+- Joint or back pain.

 - Constipation.